wkwiatek/blog/_posts/making-use-of-rxjs-angular-2.markdown

 }
 ```

-What's the most important here, *we define how that clicks stream will behave while declaring the variable*.
+The key point is that *we define how the clicks stream will behave*.
 We say that we don't really need clicks but only the sum of them with some prepended text.
 It's our stream, not the pure click events.
 And we subscribe to the stream of summed values, not the original ones.
 In other words, *the key of functional programming is to make code declarative, not imperative*

-### Comunication between components
+### Communication between components
-There is one more thing that is worth to spend some time on.
+Let's briefly address communication between Angular components using an RxJS approach.
 It's actually about dumb components in RxJS approach of Angular world.
-Last time I described the [change detection of Angular 2]() and what we can do with it to fine-tune the app.
-Actually, what we'll just add to our code is the component which will use our `clicks$` stream as the input.
+Last time I described the [change detection of Angular 2](https://auth0.com/blog/understanding-angular-2-change-detection/) and what we can do with it to fine-tune the app.
+We'll add the component with `clicks$` stream as the input.

 ```ts
 import { ChangeDetectionStrategy, Component, Input } from '@angular/core'